Living with Black Bears

 DO make your presence known by making noise while hiking.
 Hike in groups.
 If you see a bear, make noise and wave your arms so the bear is aware of your presence.

-DO keep dogs on a leash and under control.
+DO keep dogs on a short leash and under control.
 A roaming dog might be perceived as a threat to a bear or its cubs.

 DO back away slowly if you surprise a bear nearby.